3 Local Things You'll Want To Know About If You're A Pet Parent In The OS

 For Louie's 2nd and 3rd birthday's, we threw parties.
 Admitedly, his 2nd bday party was more elaborate than his 3rd, but both shindigs did have one thing in common - cakes from Jack's Snacks in Warwick.
 They rival any 'people cakes' you'd find at your local bakery in terms of appearance (Yes, they look lovely, super important for Instagram purposes ya know!); they're also treats your dog (or dogs, in case you put together a guest list) can actually dig into.
 I mean forget about buying a regular cake, throwing some candles on it, and singing HBD.
 We tried THAT one year and Louie tried to jump up on the table to blow out the candles or whatever.
 There's that, plus the fact that regular chocolate is deadly for dogs.
 Jack's to the rescue!

 3. Shop Local - For Your Pup

-My friends over at Made From RI carry a variety of made right here in Rhody items, from jewelry and toys to photographs and house warming gifts.
+My friends over at Made From RI carry a variety of Rhody themed items, from jewelry and toys to photographs and house warming gifts.
 But did you know they also make these fantastic dog collars, including ones with anchor and seashell motifs?
 Yup!
-I alove the idea of jazzing up your dog's collar collection (I feel like most dogs nowadays have a whole wardrobe of collars, leashes, and other accessories.) while helping support local business.
+I love the idea of jazzing up your dog's collar collection (I feel like most dogs nowadays have a whole wardrobe of collars, leashes, and other accessories.) while helping support a local business.

 Photo Credits: Additional photos for Jack's Snacks and Made In RI, LLC courtesy of their social media and web site respectivelty